deathwagon/hackathon2016/README.md

 ## Quick checks to makes sure everything is running

-        // Show running docker machines
+        // Show running docker machines (will show the machine IP) docker-machine ls
-        docker-machine ls

-        // Show processes running that were started by docker-compose docker-compose ps
+        // Show containers running that were started by docker-compose docker-compose ps

 ## When you are done, you tear it down like this